zsup/Judy/README.md

-Jane
+Judy
 ===

-This is Jane, the pretty face of Spark.
+This is Judy, the pretty face of Spark.

 What does that mean?
-This is the landing page.
+This is the mostly public [Spark Devices](http://www.sparkdevices.com/) website.